 Jasmin is a solicitor.
-On 1 July 2004, she paid \$1,500 for an annual subscription for the monthly provision of a professional journal.
-The subscription covers the period 1 July 2004 to 30 June 2005.
-Because the thing to be done under the agreement - the provision of the professional publication - will be completed wholly within the expenditure year, the prepayment rules will not apply.
+On 1 July 2007, she paid \$1,500 for an annual subscription for the monthly provision of a professional journal.
+The subscription covers the period 1 July 2007 to 30 June 2008.
+Because what the agreement covers - the provision of the professional publication - will be completed wholly within the expenditure year, the prepayment rules do not apply.